greghicks01/testaccelerator/README.md

 # test accelerator
 This project became commercially viable test accelerator framework reviewed and accepted for use.

+The code base here is the pre-acceptance code base, no commercially developed enhancements are embedded

 ## Motivaton
 It was not making sense to replicate a significant code base on every commercial engagement.